-Gene-altered mosquitoes could be used vs. dengueDecember 6th, 2012 in Diseases, Conditions, Syndromes /
+Gene-altered mosquitoes could be used vs. dengueDecember 6, 2012 by Jennifer Kay in Medicine & Health / Diseases, Conditions, Syndromes

 (AP)—Mosquito control officials in the Florida Keys think genetically modified mosquitoes might help reduce the risk of dengue fever in Key West.